Dug Days: Episodes

+All episodes are directed and written by Bob Peterson.

 Production

 Development

 The series was announced on December 10, 2020, during Disney's Investor Day.
 It was produced by Pixar, with Bob Peterson as its creator, director, and writer.
-It premiered on Disney+ streaming service, with five episodes, on September 1, 2021.
+It premiered on Disney+, with five episodes, on September 1, 2021.
 Peterson pitched the series following his work on Forky Asks a Question, as he wanted to revisit the characters from Up, and felt a short series centering on Dug was the appropriate format.
 Kim Collins joined as producer after Peterson wrote the series.
 Up director and Pixar chief creative officer Pete Docter was an executive-producer for the series; Docter supervised the series so it would be faithful to the original film.

+Writing

+Peterson said the idea behind the series was to explore Dug adapting to suburban life and Carl as he goes through new, smaller adventures that put in practice what he learned in the film, with Collins describing the series as, ultimately, "about how Carl and Dug take care of each other".
+Peterson said the episodic format allowed the filmmakers to explore "facets of a dog's life", such as "territoriality" via having him face a squirrel.

 Casting

 In addition to writing and directing the series, Peterson reprises his role as Dug from the film.
-Ed Asner, Carl's voice actor from both the film and the series, died on August 29, three days before the series premiere, making it a posthumous performance and is dedicated in his memory.
-Unused archive recordings of Jordan Nagai as Russell were used in the episode "Science", as Nagai had already retired from acting by the time the series entered development.
+Ed Asner, voice actor of Carl Fredricksen from both the film and the series, died on August 29, three days before the series premiere, making it his first posthumous performance ever released and is dedicated in his memory.
+Unused archive recordings of Jordan Nagai as Russell were used in the episode "Science", as Nagai had retired from acting by the time the series entered development.

-Due to lockdowns product of the COVID-19 pandemic, the cast had to remotely record their dialogue.
+Due to lockdowns product of the COVID-19 pandemic, the cast had to remotely record most of their dialogue, though Asner managed to have a physical recording session a month prior to the lockdown, according to Collins.

 Animation

 Due to the COVID-19 pandemic, the series was animated remotely, with approximately 100 animators working on the series, a smaller number than usual for a Pixar production.
 All episodes were produced simultaneously.
 The series also had a tighter production schedule than most Pixar productions, due to being released on streaming.

 For Carl's new home, animators created a design reminiscent of his old home while also being different.
 They also used similar design aesthetics for Carl's neighborhood.
-The animators also created new animation rigging, textures, and hair for the characters in order to update their original designs due to advances in CG animation ever since the original film's release.
+The animators also used the Presto animation system to create new animation rigging, textures, and hair for the characters in order to update their original designs due to advances in CG animation ever since the original film's release, which used the Marionette animation system.
 Carl's animation and movement was altered to reflect the events of the original film.